ssocean/PyBiblion/README.md

 * 2024.11.02 🔧 We are about to announce a major update for code refactoring.
 * 2024.06.27 🔧 We identified a duplicated request bug in most GPT-related function.
 Besides, we fixed few errors in S2Paper class.
 * 2024.04.25 🔥 We've integrated the popular Langchain (with OpenAI 1.0 version enabled) into our framework, making everything GPT-related run smoother and faster.
+* 2024.11.27 🔧 We have implemented extensive fixes to the codebase, including code refactoring, structural optimization, and more.

 ## Installation

 This project is implemented in Python.
 To get started, you need to install Python and some dependencies.